At a glance

 Symptoms such as muscle cramps, high blood pressure, fatigue, irregular heartbeat, poor blood sugar control, sleep issues, and restlessness can indicate electrolyte imbalances.

-In addition, individuals with diabetes or gastrointestinal conditions and those who consume a high-carb diet are at increased risk of electrolyte imbalances and generally benefit from taking electrolytes.
+In addition, individuals with diabetes or gastrointestinal conditions and those who consume a high-carb diet are at increased risk of electrolyte imbalances and generally benefit from prioritizing dietary electrolyte sources.

-However, it’s best to avoid pre-mixed sports drinks, which have been linked to excessive body weight due to their high sugar content.
-Instead, use a sugar-free electrolyte powder, homemade electrolyte drinks, or bone broth to replenish electrolytes.
+While electrolyte drinks are an excellent way to promote balanced mineral levels, it’s best to avoid pre-mixed sports drinks, which have been linked to excessive body weight due to their high sugar content.
+Instead, make homemade electrolyte drinks or incorporate bone broth to replenish electrolytes and support overall health and well-being.